Lalla Arifa growing up

-Lalla Arifa lived in the 1300s AD, in Kashmir, in northern India, where most people were Muslims and lived under the rule of the Delhi Sultanate.
+Lalla Arifa lived in the 1300s AD, in Kashmir, in northern India.
+Most people in medieval Kashmir were Muslims.
+They lived under the rule of the Delhi Sultanate.
 When Lalla Arifa was twelve years old, her family arranged for her to marry a Brahman, a rich man.
 At that time (and still today) a lot of girls in India got married at twelve, so probably Lalla was more excited than afraid.

 But living with her husband’s family didn’t go well.
 Lalla’s husband’s mother didn’t like her, and didn’t give her enough food to eat.
 Lalla was very unhappy there – and hungry.